Melahat Okuyan

-Melahat Okuyan (born 1926) is a Turkish female veterinary physician, academic and scientist in microbiology.
-She is an AIDS activist.
+Melahat Okuyan (1924 – 14 August 2025) was a Turkish veterinary physician, academic and scientist in microbiology.
+She was also an HIV/AIDS activist.

-Personal life
+Background

-Melahat Okuyan was born in Diyarbakır, southeastern Turkey in 1926.
+Melahat Okuyan was born in Diyarbakır, southeastern Turkey in 1924.
 She was schooled at the age of five and half.
-She married and has two children, a son and a daughter.
+Okuyan was married and had two children, a son and a daughter.
+She died on 14 August 2025, at the age of 101.

 Career

 Okuyan graduated from the Faculty of Veterinary medicine at Ankara University ranking first in the academic term in 1946.
 She then worked four years as an assistant at the Institute for Veterinary Bacteriology and Serology in Pendik, Istanbul.

 In 1950, she went to the United States, where she obtained a Master of Science degree in General microbiology in 1952 from the University of Maryland School of Medicine.

-Returned home, she worked in the Institute for Veterinary Control and Research in Bornova, Izmir as chief of laboratory for diagnosis and research (1952–54), when she obtained a diploma becoming an expert in Bacteriology and Epizootiology.
-She then served as chief of laboratories in the Central Anatolia Institute for Veterinary Vaccine and Serum in Konya (1954–56).
+Returned home, she worked in the Institute for Veterinary Control and Research in Bornova, İzmir as chief of laboratory for diagnosis and research (1952–54), when she obtained a diploma becoming an expert in Bacteriology and Epizootiology.
+She then served as chief of laboratories in the Central Anatolia Institute for Veterinary Vaccine and Serum in Konya (1954–1956).

 Receiving a research scholarship from the British Cultural Centre, she conducted studies as a fellow on Veterinary virology at the University of Cambridge, England between 1956 and 1957.
-Her next posts were research organizer and department manager of foreign relations at the Veterinary Affairs Directorate of the Ministry of Agriculture in 1958, and expert for Epizootic at the Office of Veterinary in Ankara (1960–61).
+Her next posts were research organizer and department manager of foreign relations at the Veterinary Affairs Directorate of the Ministry of Agriculture in 1958, and expert for Epizootic at the Office of Veterinary in Ankara (1960–1961).

 In the next two years, Okuyan set up a laboratory for oncovirus study and conducted research at the National Institutes of Health sponsored by the American Institute for Cancer Research.
 She returned to Turkey in 1964, she was appointed a lecturer and researcher at the Hacettepe University Medical School.

 She set up a laborotary for oncovirus research and conducted research mostly on virology and bacteriology.
 She obtained a Doctor of Science degree at the same university in 1966, and became Associate professor by November 1970.
-She was later appointed full professor for Microbiology at the Faculty of Medicine of Dokuz Eylül University in Izmir, where she served eleven years from 1980 until her retirement in 1991.
+She was later appointed full professor for Microbiology at the Faculty of Medicine of Dokuz Eylül University in İzmir, where she served eleven years from 1980 until her retirement in 1991.